 The valuation of the priory seven years later amounted to just over £ 56 of annual income, supplied mainly from appropriated churches (Ewenny, St Bride’s Major, Colwinston, Oystermouth, Pembrey, and St Ishmael).
 Still more difficult times came in the fourteenth century due to the onset of the plague and the end of the family of founders and patrons, the de Londres.
 At the beginning of the 15th century, the monastery’s property suffered considerable damages during the revolt of Owain Glyndŵr, probably because the prior helped organize a defense against the Welsh.

 The convent was dissolved in 1536 and, in the same year, rented to Sir Edward Carne.
 In 1545, he bought monastic buildings along with its belongings and transformed them into a residence, although the temple still served as a parish church.
 At the end of the 17th century, the estate passed into the hands of the Turbervill family, and in the nineteenth century, the estate was taken over by Colonel Thomas Picton-Warlow and then his heirs.
-In 1803, the northern transept and side chapels of the church were destroyed.
+In 1803, the northern transept and side chapels of the church were destroyed, the ruined eastern wing of the former claustrum was also demolished.

-The priory was surrounded by a defensive wall on a square plan of 173×118 meters and a length of about 550 meters, reinforced with four towers and two four-sided gatehouses, located on the north and south sides.
-The defensive wall was distinguished by a battered, oblique plinth and battlement with arrowslits pierced in melons, access to which was possible from the defensive wall-walk created at the wall offset.
+The priory was built on a flat land, south of the Ewenny River, not far from Ogmore Castle to the west.
+It was surrounded by a defensive wall on a square plan of 173×118 meters and a length of about 550 meters, reinforced with four towers and two four-sided gatehouses, located on the north and south sides.
+The fortifications were stronger on the north side, where the main road from Ogmore Castle ran, connecting with the river bridge on the east side.
+The defensive wall was distinguished by a battered, oblique plinth and battlement with arrowslits pierced in melons, access to which was possible from the defensive wall-walk created at the top of the wall.
+The height of the wall to the level of the wall-walk was from about 3.5 to 4.2 meters, and an additional 1.5-2 meters high was provided by a breastwork.
+The wall was probably preceded by a ditch along its entire length.

 The Romanesque priory church in its final form had the shape of a building on a Latin cross plan.
 It consisted of a single, five-bay nave, the northern and southern transept, a four-sided tower at the crossing and a rectangular chancel with chapels adjacent to the north and south.
 On each side, there were two chapels of different lengths, so that the whole had a stepped layout.
 At the end of the 12th century, the northern wall of the nave was pierced with arcades based on massive cylindrical columns, opening onto the northern aisle.

-The southern side of the nave was adjoined to a patio surrounded by cloisters and monastery buildings with all the rooms required by the rule: a dormitory, refectory, chapter house, and economic buildings.
+The southern side of the nave was adjoined to a patio surrounded by cloisters and monastery three-range buildings with all the rooms required by the rule: a dormitory, refectory, chapter house, and economic buildings.
 Their exact layout is not known, it can only be assumed that, according to the Cistercian rule, the refectory was located in the southern range, the chapter house on the ground floor of the east wing, and the dormitory on its first floor.
+The eastern wing was at the line of the southern arm of the transept.
+Judging by the layout of the portals, its upper floor could be connected to the church by the so-called night stairs used by the brothers who went from the dormitory for night and morning prayers, and by means of a wooden gallery or porch overhang on the eastern façade, so that it was possible to go to the church without disturbing the sleepers.
+In the west wing, on the first floor, there was the prior’s chamber or a room for guests of the monastery.

-The monastery church has survived until now without the northern transept, the western bay of the nave and the chapels that once surrounded the chancel.
+The monastery church has survived until now without the northern transept and its chapels and the western bay of the nave.
 The northern aisle of the nave does exist, but it is the result of works from the 19th century.
 The monastery buildings have not survived or have been drastically rebuilt, losing their original stylistic features.
 The most interesting element are the fortifications visible on the west side of the church, unique in Wales.
-A large fragment of the defensive wall and five towers and gatehouses have been preserved.
+A large fragment of the defensive wall of a length of about 330 meters, three towers and two gatehouses have been preserved, while the south-eastern tower was converted into a dovecote.

 The priory church is an excellent example of Norman romanesque architecture.
 Inside the magnificent chancel you can see a rood screen from the fourteenth / sixteenth century.
 Only the church is open to visitors, as the remaining buildings remain in private hands and are inhabited.
 Of course, you can view the monastery’s fortifications from the outside.